Synthetic Nitrogen Fertilizers Deplete Soil Nitrogen‚

 Bottom line: for gardeners – increase the use of compost and crop residues in the garden and decrease any reliance on soluble/synthetic fertilizers with soluble nitrogen.

-Having said that, I have to wonder if there’s a middle ground where we continue to use soluble nitrogen (fish emulsion etc) for superior crop yields but continue to replenish the soil organic matter as well (keep high levels of organic matter incorporated or as a mulch)
+Having said that, I have to wonder if there’s a middle ground where we continue to use soluble organic nitrogen sources for superior crop yields but continue to replenish the soil organic matter as well (keep high levels of organic matter incorporated or as a mulch)

 Reference: R.L.
 Mulvaney (Dept. of Natural Resources and Environmental Sciences, Turner Hall, 1102 S. Goodwin Ave., University of Illinois, Urbana, IL 61801), S.A.
 Khan, and T.R.
 Ellsworth, Synthetic Nitrogen Fertilizers Deplete Soil Nitrogen: A Global Dilemma for Sustainable Cereal Production,‚ Journal of Environmental Quality 38(6), November-December 2009, 2295-2314.
 (American Society of Agronomy, Crop Science Society of America, and Soil Science Society of America, 677 S.